The Department of Psychological Sciences at the University of Connecticut (UConn) seeks a highly independent and

 motivated full-time research assistant (RA) to support a foundation funded research project that is focused on socioemotional competencies in those with learning disabilities including dyslexia.
 The successful candidates will have the opportunity to be involved in other federally and non-federally funded-research projects in the brainLENS laboratory, gain experience in grant and manuscript writing and large-scale project management, outreach and community engagement projects, and access to a wealth of archival developmental and longitudinal behavioral and neuroimaging data on language, literacy and socio-emotional competencies.
 This is a one-year position with a high likelihood of renewal.

-We seek individuals to assist with MRI data collection on the weekends in Fall 2018.
+We are in need of individuals to assist with MRI data collection on the weekends in Spring 2019.
 MRI assistants will administer fMRI training and assessments to young children, and support the scanning process.
 This is an excellent opportunity for those who are enthusiastic about: (1) working with children and their families, (2) learning more about neuroimaging and cognitive tasks, and (3) being involved in cutting edge interdisciplinary research.

-Requirements: Availability on weekends, approximately 16 hours/month; Ability to commute to San Francisco; Must be able to start September 2018 for training
+Requirements: Availability on weekends, approximately 16 hours/month; Ability to commute to San Francisco; Must be able to start April 2019 for training.

 If interested, please send your CV and a cover letter outlining your interests to email@example.com with “[MRI Assistant] [Your Name] Application” in the subject line.
 Candidates may be asked to come in for interviews and provide letters of recommendation as next steps.
 Please feel free to contact us if you have any questions.